SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/couchbase-opentelemetry.md

 * For Access Log: `/opt/couchbase/var/lib/couchbase/logs/http_access.log`
 * For Query Log: `/opt/couchbase/var/lib/couchbase/logs/query.log`

-You can add any custom fields which you want to tag along with the data ingested in sumo.
+You can add any custom fields which you want to tag along with the data ingested in Sumo.
 Click on the **Download YAML File** button to get the yaml file.

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Couchbase-OpenTelemetry/Download-YAML-File.png')} alt="Configuration" />

 ### Step 3: Sending logs to Sumo

-Once you have the yaml file downloaded in step 2, you can copy the same to the machine which needs to be monitored.
-Follow the below steps based on the platform of the machine:
+{@import ../../../reuse/opentelemetry/send-logs-intro.md}

 <Tabs
   className="unique-tabs"